PLEASE CONTACT US:

 The school has achieved ‘SINGUP PLATINUM’ – a prestigious award made to only a very few schools nationwide.

-Mr. Ian Clarke, Leader of Music at St. Pancras has compiled a ‘Music Manifesto’ which sets out the school’s commitment to music:
+Mr. Ian Clarke, who inspired singing at St. Pancras over many years until his recent retirement, compiled a ‘Music Manifesto’ which sets out the school’s commitment to music:

 Music at St. Pancras improves learning skills